 The connection behaviors in the Publishing Service are aligned with the recommendations from Microsoft on mitigating transient errors in SQL Azure.
 They are specified in the ...\config\azure\sc.publishing.sqlazure.xml file.

-If you are not running the Publishing Service in Azure, the sc.publishing.sqlazure.xml file should be applied as a configuration patch.
-For more information, see the section Publishing Targets.
+If you are running the Publishing Service in Azure, the sc.publishing.sqlazure.xml file should be applied as a configuration patch.